csev/dj4e/assn/dj4e_load.md

 that was just read `row[0]`.
 The email address may or may not already be in the table from a previous line in the file.
-One way or another, by the end of this line of code `p` contains a reference to a Person stored in the database that can be used to fullfill a foreign key later in the code.
+One way or another, by the end of this line of code `p` contains a reference to a Person stored in the database that can be used to fullfill a foreign key refernence later in the code.

 Note that the "p, created" is an example of Python function
 <a href="https://youtu.be/CaVhM65wD6g?t=254" target="_blank">returning two values</a>
 using a tuple.

+For your program you will create the "lookup" entries in each table (Category, Iso, State, and Region) using four statements like:

+    cat, created = Category.objects.get_or_create(name=row[7])

+In the sample code, once all the lookup objects are created, the sample code creates the Membership entry using the following code.

     m = Membership(role=r,person=p, course=c)
     m.save()

-The line to make the `Membership` row is the last thing that is done so all the foreign key connections can be made.
+The line to create and save the `Membership` row is the last thing that is done so all the foreign key connections can be made because the Person, Course, and Role entries exist and are in the variables p, c, and r respectively.

-Notice that the code empties the three tables out every time and freshly reloads all the data so the process can be run over and over.

 Dealing with Empty Columns
 --------------------------